WaseemMemon/UVLightSensor/README.md

 $ sudo docker run -p 9000:15672 -p 1883:1883 -p 5672:5672 cyrilix/rabbitmq-mqtt

+To Run The Logger You Can Use CMD .

 Make an applet on IFTTT to send a notificaton, or a SMS, through Webhooks service After that in nuclio code changing the IP address, the event name and the secret key from IFTTT in the post-Url section and deploy it.You can retrieve your secret key through the webhooks service documentation on IFTTT.
 In This Project there are two events SMS and Email , When the UV Rays Level are High It will send a warning message to User.